Soap

 Soap is a salt of a fatty acid (sometimes other carboxylic acids) used for cleaning and lubricating products as well as other applications.
-In a domestic setting, soaps, specifically "toilet soaps", are surfactants usually used for washing, bathing, and other types of housekeeping.
+In a domestic setting, soaps, specifically "toilet soaps", are surfactants typically used for washing, bathing, and other types of housekeeping.
 In industrial settings, soaps are used as thickeners, components of some lubricants, emulsifiers, and catalysts.

 Soaps are often produced by mixing fats and oils with a base.
-Humans have used soap for millennia; evidence exists for the production of soap-like materials in ancient Babylon around 2800 BC.
+Humans have used soap for millennia, and evidence exists for the production of soap-like materials in ancient Babylon around 2800 BC.